Good Boy (song)

-"Good Boy" is a song recorded by South Korean duo GD X Taeyang (G-Dragon and Taeyang), members of the boy band Big Bang.
+"Good Boy" is a song recorded by South Korean duo GD X Taeyang (G-Dragon and Taeyang), members of the boy band BigBang.
 It was released on November 21, 2014, as the second hip-hop project from YG Entertainment, the first being "Niliria" by G-Dragon featuring Missy Elliott a year prior.
 The single was written by G-Dragon, who also produced it along with the Fliptones and Freedo.
 "Good Boy" became a chart-topper on Billboards World Digital Songs and a Top 5 hit on the Gaon Digital Chart.
 Additionally, a physical single was released and topped the Gaon Albums Chart.

 Release and promotion

 YG Entertainment announced a new hip hop project on November 17 by G-Dragon collaborating with another artist.
 The following day, Taeyang was revealed to be a part of the project.
 A teaser trailer was released on November 20 announcing that the single would be named "Good Boy" and was set to be released on November 21.
 The track topped South Korean online music services and iTunes charts in seven countries upon its release.

 A music video directed by Colin Tilley was released to promote the single.
 As of April 2016, "Good Boy" surpassed 100 million views on YouTube, making BigBang the first Korean boy group to have three music videos pass this mark.
 The video went on to be featured as a YouTube Music Moment for the 2015 YouTube Music Awards.

 A dance practice video was also released, showing the dance choreography by Parris Goebel.